 Working Families Credit, s.
-71.07(5m) \$130,000 Tronking rainings croati, or morton, ų,
+71.07(5m) \$110,000

-The working families credit equals a taxpayer's net tax liability, defined as gross tax less the itemized deductions, armed forces member, school property tax, and historic rehabilitation credits, when income is less than \$18,000 for married couples filing jointly and \$9,000 for other tax filers.
+The working families credit equals a taxpayer's net tax liability, defined as gross tax less the itemized deductions, armed forces member, school property tax and historic rehabilitation credits, when income is less than \$18,000 for married couples filing jointly and \$9,000 for other tax filers.
 Essentially, the credit eliminates tax liability when income is below these ceilings.
 The credit is phased out over the next \$1,000 of income above these ceilings.
-The credit is limited to full-year residents and no credit is allowed for persons who are claimed as a dependent on another filer's tax return.
+The credit to full-year residents, and no credit is allowed for persons who are claimed as a dependent on another filer's tax return.
 It is nonrefundable.

-Manufacturing and Agriculture Credit, s.
-71.07(5n) \$288,000,000 -- ---------------
+4444 444 Manufacturing and Agriculture Credit, s.
+71.07(5n) \$362,000,000

 The manufacturing and agriculture credit is available to businesses engaged in manufacturing and agricultural production activities.
-The credit is equal to 7.5% of income attributable to qualified production activities.
+The credit is equal to 7.5 percent of income attributable to qualified production activities.
 It is nonrefundable, but unused credit amounts may be carried forward for up to 15 years.
 This credit is discussed in more detail in the "Corporate Income and Franchise Taxes" chapter of this report.